 Next up is the Leaping Wave.
-As a Normal Wave breaks on the beach, the Leaping Wave rolls in from behind, leaping over the stranded Normal Wave and making it all the way to the waterline and, sometimes, beyond, filling up any new 4WD tracks and breaking all previous records.
+As a Normal Wave breaks on the beach, the Leaping Wave rolls in from behind, leaping over the stranded Normal Wave and making it all the way to the waterline and sometimes beyond, filling up any new 4WD tracks and breaking all previous records.
 The crowd loves it, the TV companies thrill to the escalating viewing figures, and if you're not careful you'll get soaked.

 More common is the Stationary Wave.
 He's coming up the beach, preparing to break that waterline, and he meets another wave sliding back down the beach, taking the track out from underneath him.
 The result?
-He just sits there, not going forwards, not going backwards.
+He just sits there, not going forwards, and not going backwards.
 It's a disappointment, but it's all in the timing, and some waves have it, and some don't.
 Actually, the Stationary Wave is my favourite, because you can walk along it and get a free foot spa without the groin-soaking experience of a Leaping Wave.

 The final category, the Head-on Wave, is one of life's bittersweet stories.
 After weeks, months, maybe even years of being built up by offshore winds, this wave is full of confidence and energy as he bounds up to the beach.
-Will he be a Big Bastard?
+Will he be a Big Wave?
 Or maybe he'll be lucky enough to be a Leaping Wave?
 But fate deals him a cruel hand; instead of finding a nice, smooth beach to break on, he meets head-on the freshwater Canute that is Eli Creek, and he's got no chance.
-Four million litres an hour smash him back, and after all the preparation all the Head-on Wave can do is foam at the mouth.
+Four million litres an hour smash him back, and after all that preparation, all the Head-on Wave can do is foam at the mouth.
 Eli wins every time, but the crowd loves a trier, and that's what counts.

 About 3.5km north of Eli Creek lies the wreck of the Maheno.
 The Maheno was a luxury passenger ship that was sold off to the Japanese for scrap in 1935, but as it was being towed north towards its new home, a cyclone blew it onto the beach on Fraser Island where it still rests and rusts today.
 It's a weird sight that you can see for a good hour's walk to the north and south, and at low tide you can get right up to the wreck and, if you ignore the warning signs, walk round inside it.